lversen/PHIS/README.md

 ### 5.1 VS Code Remote Development

+#### Setup for Windows/Linux

-1. Install VS Code locally with extensions:
+1. Install VS Code on your local machine with extensions:
    - Remote - SSH
    - Dev Containers

-2. Connect to VM via Remote-SSH:
+2. Connect to Linux VM via Remote-SSH:
-   - Open VS Code
+   - Open VS Code on your local machine
    - Press `Ctrl+Shift+P`
    - Type "Remote-SSH: Connect to Host"
    - Enter `azureuser@YOUR_VM_IP`

-3. Open project folder:
+3. Open project folder on the Linux VM:
    - Navigate to `/home/azureuser/opensilex-docker-compose`

 4. Use Dev Containers: